Throughout past month, I have been lucky enough to experience two very different parts of Mexico in two very different ways.

 - I’m not sure if it was just this resort, or bad timing, but there were couples everywhere, leaving few new single friends my own age.
 As I was with a friend, this didn’t matter much, but once again I missed out on Cancun’s “Spring Break” party scene, which was greatly disappointing.

-Perhaps the most surprising discovery revealed by my initial trip and confirmed by my second was that I don’t really like Mexico, or countries like it.
-As a single female, I don’t enjoy being constantly hit on, feeling unsafe, or being restricted to a resort area.
+Perhaps the most surprising discovery revealed by my initial trip and confirmed by my second was that I didn’t really enjoy this type of vacation.
+As a young, single female, I don’t enjoy being constantly hit on, feeling unsafe, or being restricted to a resort area.
 I’m an explorer; resorts are for relaxers.

 I do not mean to dissuade you from visiting a resort.
 In both cases, I’m glad I went—if nothing else I got some cute beach pictures, time with friends and family, and an awesome tan.
 I just want you to have an idea of what’s in store.